A Local’s 3-day Lisbon Itinerary

 Visit Belém’s other monuments

-With your strength restored, head down to the riverside to see the Padrão dos Descobrimentos (Monument to the Discoveries), a stone monument shaped like a caravel, 52 meters high.
+With your strength restored, head down to the riverside to see the Padrão dos Descobrimentos (Monument to the Discoveries), a stone monument shaped like a caravel boat, 52 meters high.
 This symbol of Portuguese expansion is topped by the image of Prince Henry the Navigator, followed by 32 other sculptures of historical figures from the Discoveries.

 Finally, follow the river north for 10 minutes to visit the Belém Tower.
 Considered a World Heritage Site along with the Jerónimos Monastery, it’s a Manueline fortification that was built in the 16th century to protect the port of Lisbon.
 It also marked the starting point for maritime expeditions from the city.